secretstartups/handbook/business-technology/enterprise-applications/guides/product-catalog/index.html.md

 - Add the specific date of when the new SKU is expected to be used.

 **How is the proposed SKU (meant to be) sold to Customers**
 - Select `Self-serve` if the customer can purchase the proposed SKU without having assistance from the sales team.
-(Fullfillment Approval required in Section 2).
+(Fulfillment Approval required in Section 2).
 - Select `Sales-assisted (SFDC Quote)` if the customer will need to go through the sales team to purchase the proposed SKU.

 **Product/Service Type for Quoting**